-We’ll meet near Chula Vista, home of a U.S. Olympic Committee training facility dedicated to athletes in a variety of sports, including, of course, cycling.
-Pedaling east, we’ll skirt around the Lower Otay Reservoir and climb into the Laguna Mountains.
+We’ll meet in Jamul and start pedaling east, where we’ll skirt around the Lower Otay Reservoir and climb into the Laguna Mountains.
 We’ll roll toward Borrego Springs, a small art-town completely surrounded by the fascinating Anza-Borrego Desert State Park.
-Here, we’ll set up a base camp for several days.
+Here we’ll set up a base camp for several days.
 We can pedal a rolling loop over to Salton City, then enjoy an optional day ride up and over Yaqui Pass Road, or visit the town’s many galleries, shops, and museums.
 Then, we’ll bicycle to Julian and back to Chula Vista via the Sunrise Highway.

 Featuring a multitude of training opportunities, this ride will leave you feeling well prepared for the summer cycling season.
 Sign up today for this unforgettable springtime warm-up!